 Disclaimer: All efforts have been made to make this image accurate.
-However Compare Infobase Limited and its directors do not own any responsibility for the correctness or authenticity of the same.
+However Mapping Digiworld Pvt Ltd and its directors do not own any responsibility for the correctness or authenticity of the same.

-The city is divided into various topographical regions and five units namely the west, east, south, north and the central Kolkata.
-The regions adjoining the city are Hooghly, Howrah, south 24 Parganas, North 24 Parganas and the Nadia.
+The city is divided into various topographical regions and five units namely the west, east, south, north and central Kolkata.
+The regions adjoining the city are Hooghly, Howrah, south 24 Parganas, North 24 Parganas and Nadia.

 Visitors need to take a look at the maps to know the exact location of the city and its vast area to reach the destination quickly.
-Hooghly River flows for around 15 kilometers along the western part of Kolkata.
+Hooghly River flows for around 15 kilometres along the western part of Kolkata.
 Kolkata is the second largest city in India.
 It is a cosmopolitan city as over the years people from various cultures, states and religions have made Kolkata their home.
 Kolkata offers enormous opportunities in various fields like technology, industry, education, tourism, amongst others.

 Some famous religious places located in the city are St. Thomas Church, Jain Maniktala, Jain Belgachhiya, Gurudwaras, and many more.
 There are plenty of hotels all over Kolkata ranging from the budget to the luxury.
 The Hyatt Regency, ITC Sonar, Oberoi Grand, The Golden Park, Hindustan international and the Ashoka are a few prominent hotels.